 Santa Catalina Bighorn Sheep Restoration Project - Sierra Club has significant concerns about the Santa Catalina Bighorn Sheep Restoration Project.
 While we support restoration of native species to their natural habitat, we do question the efficacy of introducing animals to an area where they disappeared, where it is unclear why the population died out, and where a majority of the habitat is poor to fair.
-Read more in our letter to Arizona Game and Fish and in our letter to the Forest Service, our letter to the Coronado National Forest and our Letter to Bighorn Sheep Population Management Project.
+Read more in our letter to Arizona Game and Fish, our letter to the Forest Service, our letter to the Coronado National Forest and our Letter to Bighorn Sheep Population Management Project.

 September 5, 2012, Suit Filed to Protect Wildlife From Lead Poisoning in Arizona’s Kaibab National Forest PHOENIX, Ariz.— Conservation groups sued the U.S. Forest Service today for failing to protect wildlife from toxic lead in spent ammunition in Arizona’s Kaibab National Forest.
 The Center for Biological Diversity, Sierra Club and Grand Canyon Wildlands Council filed suit under the Resource Conservation and Recovery Act, a federal law governing disposal of hazardous waste.
 Lead bullet fragments from hunting contaminate the food supply for Arizona wildlife such as condors, bald and golden eagles, northern goshawks, ferruginous hawks and ravens; and are also a hazard to human health for those eating game shot with lead ammunition.
 Read full Press Release (70 KB pdf), Read Complaint (86 KB pdf)